INFORMATION FOR CREDITORS

 - A debt incurred because of false or misleading statements

 - A result of a malicious act of the debtor

 If you suspect that the documents filed with the court by the debtor are not accurate such as that assets have been concealed, transferred are greatly undervalued discuss this issue with your attorney as to your options.
-You may want to contact the trustee and provide any documents or facts that might help the trustee recover money for the estate, or challenge the debtor’s right to a discharge, or you may possibly want to proceed with a different option which will benefit you in particular as opposed to benefiting all creditors.
-This evaluation should be done before the first meeting of creditors since Creditors are entitled to question the debtor under oath about assets, liabilities and financial history at the first meeting of creditors.
-Otherwise you would need to obtain a separately scheduled examination under Rule 2004 of the Federal Rules of Bankruptcy Procedure
+You may want to contact the trustee and provide any documents or facts that might help the trustee recover money for the estate, or challenge the debtor's right to a discharge, or you may want to proceed with a different option that will benefit you in particular as opposed to benefiting all creditors.
+This evaluation should be done before the first meeting of creditors since Creditors are entitled to question the debtor under oath about assets, liabilities, and financial history at the first meeting of creditors.
+Otherwise, you would need to obtain a separately scheduled examination under Rule 2004 of the Federal Rules of Bankruptcy Procedure

 - Was I paid anything by the debtor within the year before filing?

 The Bankruptcy Code permits a trustee or a debtor-in-possession to recover from creditors payments made shortly (90 days for non-insiders, one year for insiders such as family members) before the bankruptcy filing where the payment gave the creditor more than other, similarly situated, creditors would get through the bankruptcy process.
 If the payments were regular, ordinary course of business payments or if the payments did not aggregate more than $600 of consumer debt payment during the 90 days before filing, then the payments are not preferences.
 If you are the recipient of a preference you are not required to do anything unless a demand for a turnover is sent to you by the trustee.
 If a demand is made, you should consult with competent bankruptcy counsel as to your options before doing anything.

 I. As the case continues creditors should continue to monitor the case and take appropriate actions in Reorganization Cases.